frantisekvasa/null_models_net_neurosci/README.md

 # Null models in network neuroscience

 Implementations of randomization and generative null models for network neuroscience, in Python, MATLAB and R.

+The "live" version of Supplementary Table 1 in [**Null models in network neuroscience**](https://www.nature.com/articles/s41583-022-00601-9) by František Váša & Bratislav Mišić.

 ## Python